 You do not need to make this exercise into a verbal command.
-If you train and practise it frequently your dog will automatically want to make eye contact with you, rather than just making eye contact when you ask him to.
+If you train and practice it frequently, your greyhound will automatically want to make eye contact with you, rather than just making eye contact when you ask them to.